 The Battle of Admin Box

 The Battle of Admin Box in February 1944 was described by General Bill Slim, Commander of 14th Army, as “one of the historic successes of British arms.
 It was the turning point in the Burma Campaign.”
-Prior to 1944, the British had known only defeat at the hands of the Imperial Japanese Army, which seemed unstoppable.
+Prior to 1944, the British had known only defeat at the hands of the Japanese Army, which seemed unstoppable.
 This aura of invincibility was shattered at the Battle of Admin Box.

 Background